openplantpathology/OpenPlantPathology/content/post/2019-08-25-text-analysis-brazil-abstracts.md

 title = 'What are Brazilian plant pathologists doing? a text-analysis of scientific poster titles' math = true summary = """
-A text analysis of the titles of more than 700 posters to be presented at the 51 CBFito in Brazil
+A text analysis of the titles of more than 700 scientific posters to be presented at the 51 CBFito in Brazil using web scraping, text mining and wordcloud for visulization.
 """

 [header]